Covariance Propagation and Stabilization for Tube-Based Stochastic MPC under Parametric and Additive Uncertainties: Problem statement

 Furthermore, we assume that the elements of $\bar{A}(p_k)$ are mutually independent of the elements of $w_k$.
 This assumption is not restrictive, it is only considered to simplify the exact characterization of the covariance dynamics, and additional terms resulting from its non-satisfaction (that can be easily considered) do not affect the stability analysis of the covariance dynamics.
 Since the sequences of $p_k$ and $w_k$ are i.i.d, then the elements of $\bar{A}(p_k)$ and those of $w_k$ are independent of the state for the same time step $k$, meaning that $\mathbb{E}\left[ \bar{A}(p_k) x_k\right] = \mathbb{E}\left[\bar{A}(p_k)\right] \mathbb{E}\left[x_k\right]=0$ and $\mathbb{E}\left[x_kw_k^T\right]=\mathbb{E}\left[x_k\right]\mathbb{E}\left[w_k^T\right]=0$.

-Given system~(\ref{Eq:sys_dyn}) and the assumptions formulated above, the problem that will be addressed in this paper is finding an exact expression of the state covariance dynamics, to be employed within the stochastic MPC framework.
-Moreover, in this paper, we are interested in studying the stability of the state covariance in order to derive a synthesis condition for the pre-stabilizing feedback gain that guarantees the convergence of the state covariance.
+Given system~(\ref{Eq:sys_dyn}) and the assumptions formulated above, the problem addressed in this paper is finding an exact expression of the error covariance dynamics induced by the tube-oriented decomposition, to be employed within the stochastic MPC framework.
+Moreover, we are interested in studying the stability of these covariance dynamics in order to derive a synthesis condition for the pre-stabilizing feedback gain that guarantees the convergence of the error covariance.